LucienLuc/messenger-rest-api/README.md

 # messenger-rest-api
+This full stack project uses Django as backend and React as frontend.
+It features login and registration functionality using JWT authentication.
+Registered users are capable of creating multiple chat rooms where they can chat with others in the same chat room.
+Other users can join a chat room by request which can be accepted or rejected by the room creator.

-most backend code in collaboration with [@colbytanderson](https://github.com/colbytanderson)
+Most backend code in collaboration with [@colbytanderson](https://github.com/colbytanderson)

 ## How to Use
 1. Clone repo